Technical Note: Split Algorithm in O(n) for the Capacitated Vehicle Routing Problem: Computational Experiments

 \textbf{Hard capacity constraints.} Table \ref{Table-Linear} reports the CPU time, in milliseconds, of the Bellman-based Split algorithm and our new linear-time algorithm on a selection of twelve instances.
 The speedups for all $105 \times 10$ (instance, capacity) pairs are represented graphically in Figure~\ref{SpeedupLinear}, where each section of the figure represents a different capacity $Q$.

 Both algorithms appear to be reasonably fast in the presence of an unlimited fleet and hard capacity constraints.
 For both methods, the CPU time grows linearly as a function of $n$ when the capacity $Q$ is fixed, since $B$ is also fixed.
 The time of the Bellman-based algorithm ranges from a fraction of milliseconds for small and medium instances with short routes, up to one second for an instance with $71,009$ nodes and $Q=100,000$.
 For the same instance, the linear split algorithm does not exceed three milliseconds.
-Split is used extensively in modern population-based heuristics for the VRP (e.g., between 10,000 and 50,000 times per run in \cite{Prins2004} and \cite{Vidal2012}), so a small CPU time is essential.
+Split is used extensively in modern population-based heuristics for the VRP (e.g., between 10,000 and 50,000 times per run in \citealt{Prins2004} and \citealt{Vidal2012}), so a small CPU time is essential.

 As illustrated in Figure \ref{SpeedupLinear}, the overall speedup between the linear algorithm and the Bellman-based version grows linearly with the capacity $Q$, which is itself proportional to $B$.
 The break-even point in terms of route size---beyond which the linear algorithm is faster---is $Q = 100$, when the routes have an average of four customers.
 Therefore, the linear Split algorithm is beneficial for most VRP applications.
-For large instances and long routes, the benefits of the proposed Split algorithm are significant, with speedups greater than 300x.
+For large instances and long routes, the benefits of the proposed Split algorithm are very large, with speedup factors greater than $300$.

 Note that the speedup as a function of $n$, for a fixed value of $Q$, is not exactly constant but instead slightly concave.
 This can be explained by a combination of effects.
 First, for small values of $n$, the inner loop of the Bellman-based algorithm is slightly faster because it is limited by the end of the giant tour.
 Second, the CPU time required for initialization and access of the arrays $D[i]$ and $Q[i]$ may not be exactly linear as a function of $n$, due to reduced efficiency of the memory cache on large problems. \\